How to Spring Clean Your Mind, Space and Routine When Life Feels Heavy

 If you’re craving that same kind of lightness, even just a little of it, I think this is a good place to start.

-Your mind probably needs a Spring break more than your closet does
+Your mind probably needs a Spring cleaning more than your closet does

 We talk so much about decluttering our homes, but the clutter that actually exhausts us most?
 It lives in our heads.

-The thing that actually helped and I know it sounds almost too simple — was writing it all down.
-Not in a journaling way, not with prompts or structure.
-Just a messy, honest list of everything that was living in my head.
+The thing that actually helped and I know it sounds almost too simple, was writing it all down.
+Not with prompts or structure.
+Just a messy real list of everything that was in my head.

 Worries.
 Unfinished things.
 Conversations I’d been avoiding.
 Things I felt guilty about.
 Things I was genuinely excited about but hadn’t given myself space to think through.